Quy Nhon Travel Guide: A Hidden Gem On Vietnam’s Coast

 While Quy Nhon might also be a bit quiet for some, it’s still got a couple of bars by the promenade that come alive at night.

-A great place to stay in Quy Nhon is the 5 Elements Hostel.
+A great place to stay in Quy Nhon is the 5 Elements Hotel, which is somewhere between a hostel and a hotel.
 It’s got some nice rooms and is located close to everything you might need, making it a great starting point for a stay in Quy Nhon.

 Nhon Hai beach